MileHacker Logo

 Health & Well-being

 Safeguard your health by preparing prior to your travels.
-Taiwan maintains high public health standards.
-Taiwan possesses a high standard of medical care, with well-equipped hospitals and clinics.
+Taiwan keeps high public health standards.
+Taiwan possesses a high standard of medical attention, with good-equipped hospitals and clinics.

 Vaccination Recommendations

-Taiwan has no specific vaccination mandates for entry for the majority of visitors.
+Taiwan has no specific vaccination mandates for entry for most people traveling.

 • Routine Vaccinations: